oracle-livelabs/analytics-ai/generative-ai-rag-llama-index/3-build-rag-pipeline/build-rag-pipeline.md

 This architecture diagram shows the process of creating a RAG pipeline, we will introduce a few concepts before we go ahead and build our application that uses this architecture.

-RAG Pipeline Components
+RAG Pipeline Components:

 1. Data Ingestion
-	•	Collect and preprocess domain-specific data.
+	* Collect and preprocess domain-specific data.
-	•	Generate embeddings using an embedding model.
+	* Generate embeddings using an embedding model.
 2. Vector Storage
-	•	Store embeddings in the Autonomous Vector Database.
+	* Store embeddings in the Autonomous Vector Database.
-	•	Utilize the vector datatype for efficient storage and retrieval.
+	* Utilize the vector datatype for efficient storage and retrieval.
 3. Query Processing
-	•	User inputs a query.
+    * User inputs a query.
-	•	Generate an embedding of the query.
+	* Generate an embedding of the query.
 4. Similarity Search
-	•	Search the vector database using the query embedding.
+	* Search the vector database using the query embedding.
-	•	Retrieve the most relevant documents or data points.
+	* Retrieve the most relevant documents or data points.
 5. Response Generation
-	•	Feed the retrieved information into a generative AI model.
+    * Feed the retrieved information into a generative AI model.
-	•	Generate a context-aware and accurate response.
+	* Generate a context-aware and accurate response.

-Now that we have an understanding of our RAG components, we can go ahead and proceed to the final step.
+Now that we have an understanding of our RAG components, we can go ahead and proceed to the final step, setting up our front end and finally experimenting with our RAG pipeline

 You can **proceed to the next lab**.

 ## **Acknowledgements**